Production of Jurassic World: Rewrite

 Initially, the film's new dinosaur was known as Malusaurus.
 In Jaffa's and Silver's draft, the new dinosaur - a non-existent species - was depicted as a real animal.
 Trevorrow made the dinosaur a genetically modified hybrid named Indominus rex to maintain consistency with earlier films in the series, which had incorporated the latest paleontological discoveries; he said, "I didn't wanna make up a new dinosaur and tell kids it was real".
 Trevorrow said that the behavior of the Indominus rex was somewhat inspired by the 2013 film Blackfish, saying the dinosaur "is kind of out killing for sport because it grew up in captivity.
 It's sort of, like, if the black fish orca got loose and never knew its mother and has been fed from a crane".
 Trevorrow said the idea of a hybrid dinosaur was "not tremendously different from [those in] the first film, by adding frog DNA.
 It's the next level".
 In addition to the Indominus rex, the earlier draft by Trevorrow and Connolly also included a second hybrid dinosaur named Stegoceratops, which is bred using DNA from Stegosaurus and Triceratops.
 Trevorrow removed the animal from the final script after his son persuaded him that featuring multiple hybrids would not make the Indominus unique.
 Hybrid dinosaurs were previously introduced to the franchise through Jurassic Park: Chaos Effect, an unsuccessful toy line released by Kenner in 1998.

 Trevorrow and Connolly shortened the raptor hunt for the park's new, escaped dinosaur, which in the Jaffa/Silver draft occupied the second half of the film.
 One scene, which was inspired by Crichton's novel The Lost World, involves Owen riding a motorcycle while his raptors race alongside him during their search for the Indominus.
-Spielberg had intended to include the scene as early as 2005, although his initial vision for the scene involved humans on motorcycles fleeing from raptors rather than cooperating with them.
+Spielberg had intended to include the scene as early as 2005, although his initial vision involved humans on motorcycles fleeing from raptors rather than cooperating with them.
 The Indominus's camouflage ability is also present in The Lost World, which features Carnotaurus with the same ability.